 |Theme||International and domestic standards||In-house policy and standards|

 Osaka Gas has established a system that accepts the opinions of all stakeholders.
 To deal with voices on the environment, Osaka Gas operates a company-wide Environmental Management System (EMS) according to the ISO 14001.
-As for the voices of local people who are concerned about the possible effects on local communities of our operations, we set up contact desks including “Customer Centers.”
-To address issues associated with human rights and labor practices, we set up “Compliance Desks” at Osaka Gas's headquarters, major affiliated companies and outside law firms representing Osaka Gas, to receive reports and offer consultation regarding the observance of laws and in-house rules.
-Employees needing consultation or advice regarding their human rights can contact the “Human Rights Desk,” established at the Human Resources Department.
-Furthermore, the “Harassment Desk” has been set up for employees facing harassment-related problems in their work.
+As for the voices of local people who are concerned about the possible effects on local communities of our operations, we set up contact desks including “Customer Centers. ” To address issues associated with human rights and labor practices, we set up “Compliance Desks” at Osaka Gas's headquarters, major affiliated companies and outside law firms representing Osaka Gas, to receive reports and offer consultation regarding the observance of laws and in-house rules.
+Furthermore, we have also established a “Human Rights Desk” in the Human Resources Department as a contact point for consultations about the human rights of employees, as well as “Harassment Desk” within respective organizations and affiliates as contact points for consultations about harassment from employees.
 Other systems established for the benefit of employees include the conducting of surveys designed to measure their work-related awareness, periodically holding meetings for the management to hold talks with labor union members, as well as meetings for employees and their superiors.